WebAssembly/website/README.md

 ## Building the site

-Clone the project and the `design` submodule:
+Clone the project and the `design` submodule: in it

 ```
 $ git clone https://github.com/WebAssembly/website